Rock Is Authentic, Pop is Shallow is the tendency to place the two music genres against each other in the narrative in some way or form.

 - A Star Is Born (2018) has country rock star Jackson Maine and his new protege/girlfriend Ally.
 The duo makes waves in the industry with their classic guitar strumming and raw vocals, embodied in Award-Bait Song "Shallow".
 When Ally goes solo, her music is more trashy-fun manufactured pop, which is embodied in her song "Why Did You Do That" (about cute boys' butts).
 Following Jackson's death, Ally makes a return to "authenticity" when she performs at his funeral.
 However, while Jackson Maine certainly seems to believe that rock is authentic and pop is shallow, Ally seems satisfied with her pop career, and the movie doesn't make a definitive statement about which one is better.

 - Disney Channel TV Movie Camp Rock 2: The Final Jam pits the titular Camp Rock, a summer music camp specializing with rock music versus Camp Star, a camp that churns out pop stars that sing and dance.
-Camp Star ends up winning, however.
+Camp Star ends up winning.

 - The entire Josie and the Pussycats film was a Take That! towards the music industry and manufactured pop music (and it some cases, itself); the struggling Pussycats band gets the record deal of the lifetime but they have their music laden with subliminal messages and commercials.
 Ironic considering that the Josie and the Pussycats version everyone is familiar with is bubblegum pop through and through.

-- Played with in La La Land; Sebastian is a traditional jazz musician with dreams of starting a jazz bar, but as money becomes tight, his friend Keith invites him to be in his jazz/pop/R&B fusion band.
+- Played with in La La Land where jazz is authentic, pop is shallow; Sebastian is a traditional jazz musician with dreams of starting a jazz bar, but as money becomes tight, his friend Keith invites him to be in his jazz/pop/R&B fusion band.
 It's obvious that Sebastian hates the type of music and he's giving up on his dreams, and it's exemplified in a musical sequence where Keith's band plays a sold-out show complete with dancers.
 But Keith isn't portrayed antagonistically, in fact he actually makes a great point about Sebastian self-sabotaging himself and how traditional jazz cannot be popular again until it evolves to be more like what people are listening to today.

 - Played with on Big Time Rush.
-When Lucy calls their band pop, the boys take offense, and try to prove to her that they can rock as hard as she can.
+When Lucy calls their band's pop music "cute", the boys take offense, and try to prove to her that they can rock as hard as she can.
 It takes stopping traffic with an impromptu concert for her to admit they do rock.

 - The Black Mirror episode "Rachel, Jack, and Ashley Too" depicts a teenpop star being appallingly exploited by her family/management, and when she breaks away from them she starts singing indie rock.